This article is sponsored by Yonder

 Yonder has all of the other features you’d expect from a modern credit card, such as real-time transaction notifications, in-app freezing and unfreezing (handy if you think you’ve lost your card) and the ability to integrate the card with Apple Pay and Google Pay as soon as you’ve been approved.

 Is there a Yonder credit card monthly fee?

 Yes.
 Yonder costs £15 per month.
-However, anyone who downloads the Yonder app and applies via this link will get a three month free trial.
+However, anyone who downloads the Yonder app and applies via this link will get a one month free trial.